fschuch/fschuch.com/content/slides/2021-x3d-dev-meeting/index.en.md

 - Make key subroutines available in Python;
 - Testing them individually with [unittest](https://docs.python.org/3/library/unittest.html) will increase XCompact3d's maintainability;
 - Distributing the compiled code with [pip](https://pypi.org/project/pip/) may increase our user base.

+{{< speaker_note >}}
+- Using F2PY, we could make some key subroutines available in Python:
+  - For the simulation itself, but also post-processing;
+- We could test them with unitary test, increasing the codes maintainability;
+- We could distribute the compiled code, in order to increase our user base;
+- And all of this with no significant change at the fortran code;
+- So, of course, it would be still possible to download the code from source, compile it, and keep our WORKFLOW just as it is today, but OPENING **SOME** new possibilities.
+{{< /speaker_note >}}

 ---